 The remainder of the paper is structured as follows.
 In the next section we discuss the macroeconomic situation in Spain before and during the Great Recession period with special emphasis on (youth) unemployment.
-In section 3, we briefly explain why the labor market reforms in 2010 did not amplify job creation in Spain, while the Entrepreneur's Act can be judged as being a successful policy measurement in this regard.
-In section 4 we shed light on the business environment in which entrepreneurs and start-up activities can help to overcome the Spanish Puzzle through an increase in the employment rate of young workers.
-In section 5 we develop solution strategies addressed to policy advisers with respect to macroeconomic measures to stimulate entrepreneurship along with further job market interventions for young workers.
-We conclude in section 6.
+In Section 3, we are going to explain theoretically why the RDL did not amplify job creation in Spain, while the Entrepreneur's Act can be judged as being a successful policy measurement in this regard.
+In Section 4 we shed light on the business environment in which entrepreneurs and start-up activities can help to overcome the Spanish Puzzle through an increase in the employment rate of young workers.
+In Section 5 we develop solution strategies addressed to policy advisers in order to stimulate entrepreneurship along with further job market interventions for young workers.
+We conclude in Section 6.